 Data validation is an important step when instrumenting any analytics product.
-Amplitude allows you to easily validate your event data via our User Activity tab, specifically through its User Search functionality.
+Amplitude allows you to easily validate your event data via our User & Account Look-up feature, specifically through its User Search functionality.

 This article explains how you can use the User Search functionality and the Event Stream of a user to validate your data.